Skip to main content

 Symptoms and treatment

-A first (primary) infection with the cold sore virus is often different to the repeated (recurring) cold sores which many people have.
-Frequently there are no symptoms.
-Sometimes an unpleasant mouth infection develops.
+Your first (primary) infection with the cold sore virus can seem different to the repeated (recurring) cold sores which many people have.
+There may be no symptoms but sometimes there can be a significant infection of your mouth.
 Treatment aims to ease symptoms while the infection gradually settles over 1-3 weeks.

 Continue reading below